GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 This is set of scripts and tools that are used to build the external libraries used in the BE plugin : https://github.com/GoyaPtyLtd/BaseElements-Plugin

 At this stage, the only semi completed OS is the macOS one.

-The linux examples are somewhat working, but do not follow the same structures as the mac one, so will need to be modified to work.
+The iOS examples are structured the correct way to match how the mac ones are done, but at this stage are incomplete and untested - they probably contain a lot of typos.

 #TODO